-We are providing this proxy statement in connection with the solicitation of proxies by and on behalf of our board of directors for use at our 2017 annual meeting of stockholders to be held on Thursday, May 25, 2017, and at any adjournment or postponement of the meeting.
-We are furnishing our proxy materials to holders of our common stock as of the close of business on March 27, 2017.
-We began distributing a notice of internet availability of our proxy materials on or about April 6, 2017 to the holders of our common stock who hold their shares through a brokerage firm or other nominee (such as a banking institution, custodian, trustee or fiduciary) and not through our transfer agent, Computershare.
-We will begin mailing our 2017 annual meeting materials to the record holders of our common stock (shares held in the stockholder's name in certificate form or electronically with Computershare, our transfer agent, and not through a brokerage firm or other nominee) on or about April 13, 2017.
-Our mailed materials include:
+We are providing this proxy statement in connection with the solicitation of proxies by and on behalf of our board of directors for use at our 2018 annual meeting of stockholders to be held on Thursday, May 24, 2018, and at any adjournment or postponement of the meeting.
+Holders of our common stock as of the close of business on March 29, 2018, are entitled to receive notice of and the right to vote at the annual meeting.
+We will begin distributing a notice of internet availability of our proxy materials to the holders of our common stock on or about April 4, 2018.
+Our proxy materials include:

-- the accompanying notice of the 2017 annual meeting of stockholders; - this proxy statement; - our 2016 Annual Report to Stockholders, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2016; and - the proxy card (or voting instruction form if you hold your shares through a brokerage firm or other nominee and not in your name in certificate form or electronically with our transfer agent, Computershare).
+- the accompanying notice of the 2018 annual meeting of stockholders; - this proxy statement; - our 2017 Annual Report to Stockholders, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2017; and - a proxy card or voting instruction form.

-We are furnishing our 2016 annual report to all of our stockholders entitled to vote at the 2017 annual meeting.
-We are not incorporating the 2016 annual report into this proxy statement, and you should not consider the annual report as proxy solicitation material.
+We are not incorporating the 2017 annual report into this proxy statement, and you should not consider the annual report as proxy solicitation material.
 The accompanying notice of annual meeting of stockholders sets forth the time, place and purposes of the meeting.
 Our principal executive offices are located at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697.